Police bodycams show 'swift' takedown of Nashville shooter

 When the officers reach the second floor, one says, “We’ve got one down,” before they race down the hallway to confront the shooter.

-Officer Rex Engelbert and Officer Michael Collazo — whose body cameras provided the footage — both fire several rounds at the suspect.
+Officer Rex Engelbert and Officer Michael Collazo – whose body cameras provided the footage – each fire several rounds at the suspect.

 The video shows the assailant still moving on the ground as another officer repeatedly yells, “Get your hands away from the gun!”.

-Hale, armed with two assault-style weapons, one of them a rifle, as well as a 9 millimetre pistol, gained entry to the school by shooting through the window of a side door, authorities said.
+Hale, armed with two assault-style weapons, one of them a rifle, as well as a nine-millimetre pistol, gained entry to the school by shooting through the window of a side door, authorities said.

-Monday’s violence marked the 90th school shooting — defined as any incident in which a gun is discharged on school property — in the United States this year, according to the K-12 School Shooting Database, a website founded by researcher David Riedman.
+Monday’s violence marked the 90th school shooting – defined as any incident in which a gun is discharged on school property – in the US this year, according to the K-12 School Shooting Database, a website founded by researcher David Riedman.

 There were 303 such incidents last year, the highest of any year in the database which goes back to 1970.